 Being UHF centric, this item will have an under 35 mile line of sight VHF range (VHF is or near extinct in most areas, but may be more prominent in rural, or hilly / mountainous areas, and the NE and West Coast parts of the country).

-Note: If your area has some weak VHF channels due to terrain obstructions (shown as edged paths instead of LOS as shown on the TV SIgnal Locator page on TVFool dot com) or distance, we recommend our Heavy Duty model instead, with the Optional VHF Kit however.
+Note: This is a UHF centric antenna, with only some moderate VHF abilitis, If your area has some weak VHF channels due to terrain obstructions (shown as edged paths instead of LOS as shown on the TV SIgnal Locator page on TVFool dot com) or distance, we recommend our Heavy Duty model instead, with the Optional VHF Kit however.

 Don't be fooled by tiny 12" antennas advertising as 150 and 200 mile, these antennas typically have a tiny fraction of that.
 It's impossible via ground wave propagation, especially with tiny antennas with tiny booms.
 Ask any antenna engineer, antenna gain is directly proportional to quantity of tuned antenna elements and boom length (like a telescope, long length allows it to focus the signal stronger)..
 Additionally, signal amplifiers are useless, unless the antenna is capable of picking up the signal to begin with.
 If the antenna isn't already picking up the signal above the noise floor, they simply flood your install with more noise and harm SNR..
 There's no replacement for real antenna gain.